-The clause covers roofs, including their ceilings, and any ceiling that is part of an intermediate floor being part of the building's envelope, or where there is no ceiling.
+J1.3 covers roofs, including their ceilings, and any ceiling that is part of an intermediate floor being part of the building's envelope, or where there is no ceiling.

-J1.3 (a) and Table J1.3 detail the insulation properties required of a roof or ceiling.
-Table J1.3 provides the minimum Total R-Value to be achieved by the roof or ceiling.
+J1.3 (a) and Table J1.3a detail the insulation properties required of a roof or ceiling.
+Table J1.3a provides the minimum Total R-Value to be achieved by the roof or ceiling.